sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 }
 ```

-`SearchEngine` get a `GithubBackend` and offers a `search(String) : Observable<SearchModel>` for the outside.
+`SearchEngine` gets a `GithubBackend` and offers a `search(String) : Observable<SearchModel>` for the outside.
 SearchEngine is our business logic, just functional by providing a `search()` function with one input (search string) and an output (`Observable<SearchModel>`).
 In our `model()` function then we call search engine's function, who is responsible to change the "model".
 The model is basically the search result (initial state is empty list as search result).However, we don't want to hardcode that again in our Presenter.

  > What if instead of objects we injection functions?